The end of the American Civil War–Appomattox Court House–The Last Seven Days–Part 4

 And then, Lee had come to surrender personally.
 He need not have, but he did.
 As much as Grant was exhausted by this time, Lee was also.
 Fatigued from the long American Civil War, sick to heart at having seen his soldiers desert over and over again, knowing he could not feed them, and indeed, not having eaten much himself, because there were simply no rations either for the men or the officers.

-Lee and Babcock reined in just outside the village and Marshall rode on to find a house or a structure that would shelter them.
+Lee and Babcock reined in just outside the village, and Marshall rode on to find a house or a structure that would shelter them.

-They could have met outside, it was fine day.
-It had been a mild spring that year, 1865.
 The rain and mud had made the armies miserable, but in the countryside, trees were setting leaf; on the Appomattox River, the willows had begun to bud even as they trailed over the waters, birds chirped in the warm air, and wild turkeys gobbled in the distance.

 Wilmer McLean steps into history: